 In the

-volumeMountssection of your application container, such asyour-business-app-container, add the following mount items:Ensure that the application container writes logs to the
+volumeMountssection of your application container, such asyour-business-app-container, add the following mount configurations:Ensure that the application container writes logs to the

-${shared_volume_path}directory to enable log collection by LoongCollector.volumeMounts: # Mount the shared log volume to the application log output directory - name: ${shared_volume_name} mountPath: ${shared_volume_path} # Example: /var/log/app # Mount the communication directory - name: tasksite mountPath: /tasksite # Shared directory for communication with the Loongcollector container # Mount the timezone file - name: tz-config mountPath: /etc/localtime readOnly: trueInject the LoongCollector Sidecar container
+${shared_volume_path}directory so that LoongCollector can collect them.volumeMounts: # Mount the shared log volume to the application log output directory. - name: ${shared_volume_name} mountPath: ${shared_volume_path} # Example: /var/log/app # Mount the communication directory. - name: tasksite mountPath: /tasksite # Shared directory for communication with the LoongCollector container. # Mount the timezone file. - name: tz-config mountPath: /etc/localtime readOnly: trueInject the LoongCollector Sidecar container

 In the